sahara6887/Bloodpoint-Farming-Macros/README.md

 - Hooks a carried survivor when possible.
 - Adds years of life to your keyboard's spacebar.
 - UI scale must be 100%

+## Automatic Updates
+Scripts automatically check for updates and ask to update when new fixes and macros are added.

+> [!IMPORTANT]
+> Updating will overwrite the whole directory, including any macro changes or new files you've added.
+> If you'd prefer to manage updates manually, `git clone https://github.com/BloodpointFarming/Bloodpoint-Farming-Macros.git` instead.
+Scripts will not auto-update if they're run from in a git repo.